davidoram/mdd/README.md

 ```$ mdd new req "User login"
-mdd_docs/req/req-AAA0001
+mdd_docs/req/req-e2c-0001.md
 # Will open the file if $EDITOR set
 ```

-The `AAA` is a  prefix that is generated from the `${USER}` environment variable to minimize clashes with multiple users adding records concurrently
+The `e2c` is a  prefix that is generated from the operating system username to minimize clashes with multiple users adding documents concurrently